baumbit/treebit/TREEBIT.md

 # Treebit

 Cryptography is strongly associated with privacy, anonymity and secrecy.
-While users of Treebit can remain anonymous the focus of Treebit is on creating a public, fully transparent and secure open network.
+While users of Treebit can remain anonymous, the focus of Treebit is on creating a public, fully transparent and secure open network.
 The intended purpose is to provide a communication utility for society, that enables a stream of high quality information and the substrate for a healthy public dialog.

 ## Treebit
 A users can post a text snippet on Treebit, either as a reply to a previous post or as a new one.
 When posts are added like this, the content branches out exactly like a tree: the trunk is the first post and the branches, then grows out of the main trunk or of the smaller branches.
 Because the content is organised like a tree, a user browsing the content can scroll both vertically and horizontally.
-While the horizontall scrolling is maybe a little bit different compared to make other social media platforms, the core functionality is actually the same as all other social media.
+While the horizontall scrolling is maybe a little bit different compared to other social media platforms, the core functionality is actually the same as most social media.
-So what makes Treebit different and what problem is Treebit trying to solve?

-## The problem
-A major issue is plaguing internet based social networks: they are susceptible to spam.

-Arguably many of the common solutions to this problem, births a whole range of problems and questionable practises.

-But let's take if from the start.
-The problem is: there is no objective definition of spam.
-What to some is of importance, someone else will consider being off-topic or spam.
-Yet, somehow we must create an arbitrary filter anyway, otherwise communication will not be possible due to the information overload.

-The natural first defence against spam, is to demand that users create an accounts which the social network service provider then controls.
-While the provider can not control a user, the account itself can be controlled and thus the action of the user on the network.
-Hence the service is no longer only an enabler, but also a disabler.
-Oftentimes the ability to block, restrict or otherwise control the actions of a user, is outsourced to moderators.
-The moderators are then granted special privilege to uphold the rules governing the community.
-And through these kinds of means, spam can be limited.

-There are several downsides to this approach.
-Some of these are:
-The user is not longer in full control of the user account.
-Messages can be spoofed by the provider.
-A user can be shadow banned or be put in a digital prison.
-Content moderation is arbitrary and subject for endless debates.
-And much more.

-To sum it up.
-While everyone want the means to be able to post whatever content they themselves feel like, everyone prefers a moderated stream of high quality content.
-Basically the user wants to both have the cake and eat it too, because there is no solution to this paradox.
-Or is there?

-## The solution
+## Open protocol
 Treebit is just a protocol.
 Since it's a protocol, anyone can implement it in code and thus nobody can own other users accounts.
 Since no one can own the accounts, no one can control them or the network that is created by the participants.